Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

 Emission branching fractions (BFs) in rich spectra still represented a challenge.
-The same visible and UV capable FTS instruments (e.g. \citealt{brault76}), used to improve energy levels, became the ``work horse'' of efforts on BFs in complex spectra.
-Reference Ar~\textsc{i} and \textsc{ii} lines became internal standards for many laboratory spectra from hollow cathode lamps recorded using FTS instruments (\citealt{whaling93} and references therein).
-The advantages of interferometric instruments such as the 1~m FTS of the National Solar Observatory on Kitt Peak, AZ were critical for BF measurements in complex spectra.
-This instrument has a large etendue among all interferometric spectrometers, wavenumber accuracy to 1 part in 10$^8$, a limit of resolution as small as 0.01~cm$^{-1}$, broad spectral coverage from the UV to IR, and the capability of recording a million point spectrum in minutes (\citealt{brault76}).
-Hollow cathode lamps yield emission spectra for neutral and singly ionized atoms of essentially the entire periodic table.
+The same visible and UV capable FTS instruments \citep[e.g.][]{brault76}), used to improve energy levels, became the ``work horse'' of efforts on BFs in complex spectra.
+Reference Ar~\textsc{i} and \textsc{ii} lines became internal standards for many laboratory spectra from hollow cathode lamps recorded using FTS instruments \citep[and references therein]{whaling93}.
+The advantages of interferometric instruments such as the 1~m FTS of the National Solar Observatory on Kitt Peak, AZ, were critical for BF measurements in complex spectra.
+This instrument has a large etendue common to all interferometric spectrometers, wavenumber accuracy to 1 part in 10$^8$, a limit of resolution as small as 0.01~cm$^{-1}$, broad spectral coverage from the UV to IR, and the capability of recording a million point spectrum in minutes \citep{brault76}.
+Hollow cathode lamps which yield emission spectra for neutral and singly ionized atoms are available for essentially the entire periodic table.

-Interest in rare-earth elements is a natural part of studies of n-capture elements in MP stars.
-Atoms and ions with open f-shells have a great many transitions in the optical.
+Interest in rare-earth elements is a natural part of studies of neutron-capture elements in MP stars.
+Atoms and ions with open f-shells have a great many transitions in the optical (see section~\ref{sec:kilon-an-electr} for their relevance in kilonova light curves).
 Rare-earths have important applications in general lighting and in optoelectronics because of their rich visible spectra.
 Rare-earth elements in MP stars are convenient for spectroscopic studies in the optical region accessible to ground based telescopes.
 Europium is a nearly pure r-process element and lanthanum is a nearly pure s-process element in solar system material.
 Although none of the r-process peaks are in the rare-earth row, the accessibility from the ground is a major advantage for rare earths.
-Hubble Space Telescope (HST) observing time is heavily oversubscribed even today.